 Please watch the short video below to hear Schultz describe the amazing music you will hear at this concert.

-If you didn't have the opportunity to attend the Northwest Repertory Singers' March 10 concert, you can read my review here
+If you didn't have the opportunity to attend the Northwest Repertory Singers' March 10 concert, you can read my review here.

-"You will hear an array of early American and gospel music that will stimulate your curiosity, challenge your ears, touch your hearts," Schultz says, "and fill your souls with an exuberance resulting in the tapping of toes and the clapping of hands.
+that will stimulate your curiosity, challenge your ears, touch your hearts," Schultz says, "and

-"May you also experience an appreciation and understanding of love working through the power of music, transforming our lives for an hour, a year, or a lifetime."
+an appreciation and understanding of love working through the power of music,

 I looked at my tiny, turquoise, flip-front, non-smart cell phone today and whined, "It isn't that I don't love you any more.
 It's just that you're no FUN."
 Fickle me.
 If I had a smartphone I'd leave my faithful old Sony Ericsson sitting on the shelf in Tacoma while I headed down I-5 to Olympia to play "Capture the Tag."